tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/sizeValues.png">

 After the pipeline completes a run, run times will vary by hardware capacity, open the __All\_Classifier\_Comparison\_(current time).csv__ file to compare the performance of the various classifiers.
+This contains P-Value calculations for statistical significance as well.
 This is a summary of the overall statistical performance of each classifier.

 More statistical information will be printed to the log window.